C2FO/vfs/docs/utils.md

 func EnsureTrailingSlash(dir string) string
 ```
 EnsureTrailingSlash is like AddTrailingSlash but will only ever use / since it's
-use for web uri's, never an Windows OS path.
+use for web uri's, never a Windows OS path.

 #### func  GetFileURI